jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

-  Number of UTF8 bytes per field name or identifier        256                              No Number of UTF8 bytes per field                           10,240                           No Number of UTF8 bytes per object                          15,360 (including field names)   No Rate of creation of a instance from an object            1 per 5 minutes                  No Retries of a pipeline activity                           5 per task                       No Minimum delay between retry attempts                     2 minutes                        No Minimum scheduling interval                              15 minutes                       No Maximum number of roll-ups into a single object          32                               No Maximum number of EC2 instances per Ec2Resource object   1                                No
+  Number of UTF8 bytes per field name or identifier        256                              No Number of UTF8 bytes per field                           10,240                           No Number of UTF8 bytes per object                          15,360 (including field names)   No Rate of creation of an instance from an object           1 per 5 minutes                  No Retries of a pipeline activity                           5 per task                       No Minimum delay between retry attempts                     2 minutes                        No Minimum scheduling interval                              15 minutes                       No Maximum number of roll-ups into a single object          32                               No Maximum number of EC2 instances per Ec2Resource object   1                                No

-For additional limits, see [AWS Data Pipeline Limits](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-limits.html){.ulink} in the [*AWS Data Pipeline Developer Guide*]{.emphasis}.
+For additional limits, see [AWS Data Pipeline Limits](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-limits.html) in the *AWS Data Pipeline Developer Guide*.

-AWS Database Migration Service Limits {#limits_dms .title}
+AWS Database Migration Service Limits {#limits_dms}
 -------------------------------------

   Resource                               Default Limit